 After, among other things, Olympic Games and World Championship gold medals in traditional cross-country skiing, Stina Nilsson switched to biathlon in 2020, where the major successes were lacking.

 Before this winter, the 31-year-old instead focused on the long-distance cup.
-The season has been characterized by learning and seeing in her new discipline, but at the beginning of March, Nilsson struck with a victory in Vasaloppet as a debutant in the ski classic.
+The season has been characterized by learning and seeing in her new discipline, but in early March, Nilsson struck with a victory in Vasaloppet as a debutant in the ski classic.

 Now she can check off a victory also in Norway's classic long-distance race, Birkebeinerrennet.